 Once your application is approved, you will receive an email with registration instructions.
 The course will not be added automatically upon approval of your application.
 Instead, register for B A 353 in the same way you register for other courses.
 The deadline to register is identified in the link called Deadlines (below).

 - Spring Internship: Students interning during the spring semester add B A 353 to their spring semester schedules.

-- Summer Internship: Students interning during the summer add B A 353 to their fall semester schedules.
-B A 353 is not offered during the summer.
-Note: You will not have access to Canvas or the required assignments until you have registered for the course.
+- Summer Internship: Students interning during the summer add B A 353 to their schedules during the Second Term of the summer.

 - Fall Internship: Students interning during the fall semester add B A 353 to their fall semester course schedules.